MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bots-notifications.md

 ---
 title: Handle bot events
-description: Describes how to handle events in bots for Microsoft Teams
+description: In this module, learn how to handle events in bots for Microsoft Teams ms.date: 05/20/2019 ms.topic: how-to ms.localizationpriority: medium
-keywords: teams bots events
-ms.date: 05/20/2019
-ms.topic: how-to
-ms.localizationpriority: medium